DTjomsland/t3a1-workbook/README.md

 ### Soft Skills and Knowledge

 - <strong>Time Management:</strong> Managing my time was an issue during the creation of my portfolio project, but I feel like I managed it quite well considering my lofty goals with technologies that I had just been acquainted with.
 I utilized Trello relatively well throughout the development process, but did find myself going off-script fairly often.
 While working, I found that if I learned a new skill, I would immediately need to apply it to previously completed work instead of continuing to complete the task at hand which took up a lot of time.
-The ability stick to the plan and timeline of the project is a skill that I need to work on.
+The ability to stick to the plan and timeline of the project is a skill that I need to work on.

 - <strong>Project Management:</strong> Planning and executing the steps for my portfolio website was well organized for the most part.
 I had a plan and I stuck to it outside of a few instances where I learned a new skill and applied it elsewhere.
 A notably good example was how well the website was sorted before I wrote a line of code.
 All of my colors, margins, sizes, and fonts were planned beforehand.
 It saved a lot of time not having to rewrite code over and over because of trial and error.
 I feel as though this was one of my strongest skills deployed for my portfolio project.